MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-add-drivergroupfilter-command.md

 ---
-title: Using the add-DriverGroupFilter Command
+title: add-DriverGroupFilter
-description: Windows Commands topic for **** - ms.custom: na
-ms.prod: windows-server
-ms.reviewer: na
-ms.suite: na
-ms.technology: manage-windows-commands
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: a66c5e68-99ea-4e47-b68d-8109633ae336
+description: Windows Commands topic for add-DriverGroupFilter, which adds a filter to a driver group on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: a66c5e68-99ea-4e47-b68d-8109633ae336
 author: coreyp-at-msft